waprin/waprin.github.io/_posts/2022-10-17-stop-worrying-love-frontend.md

 More importantly than money, indie hacking is usually a lot more *fun* than IC BigTech or VC startups.
 But the financial potential is on average lower but potentially much higher.

 Even if you want to do a VC-backed startup, you’re *still* often better off doing frontend.
 The biggest crypto YC successs stories are Coinbase and OpenSea and both their MVPs involved a lot more frontend work than backend work.
 I was recently at a San Francisco crypto meetup and spoke with the founders of the Solana Phantom wallet, which raised $100M at a $1B valuation, and their CEO told me he coded most of the product but never wrote a single smart contract in Rust, the programming language for Solana.
-He simply didn’t need to, an didn’t want to distract himself, cause his core product was the Chrome extension , written in Javascript.
+He simply didn’t need to, and didn’t want to distract himself, cause his core product was the Chrome extension , written in Javascript.

 ## Conclusion